edpaulino/edpaulino.github.io/_posts/2019-03-23-welcome-to-jekyll.markdown

 ---
 layout: post
-title:  "Integrating razorpay into your webapp"
+title:  "Why I'm pivoting to Web 4.0"
 date:   2019-03-23 21:03:36 +0530
-categories: Javascript NodeJS
+categories: MoneyMoves Web4
 ---
 As my poker buddy Warren Buffet once said "be fearful when others are greedy, and greedy when others are fearful.”
 Well, as we've seen the past few months, the greed in the Web3 market has reached all time highs.
 The signs are all there.
 Pokémon announced the next game in the franchise would be entirely NFT-based.
 My local Shanghainese joint is closing up shop and relaunching as a DAO (it will now be called "BaoDAO").
 And the Girls Scouts of America are launching a new "cookie exchange" where financial derivatives of their famous baked goods will be traded to "create liquidity" in the cookie market.